viktoria17/profile_app/README.md

 Command line app using Node.js

 This is a small command line application that uses Node.js basics.
-Possible to retrieve some information about Treehous users profiles from the Treehouse API.
+Possible to retrieve some information about Treehouse users profiles from the Treehouse API.

 Example of commands:
 1) node app.js chalkers